justusgeslani/CNT4007-Project/README.md

 ## Project Group 34
 Team Members: Kevin Zhang (kevin.zhang@ufl.edu), John Midel Miclat (jmiclat@ufl.edu), Justus Geslani (justus.geslani@ufl.edu)

+## Overview
+This is our attempt at a peer-to-peer file sharing program similar to BitTorrent.
+In this project, each peer will act as both a client and server, with no central system for file distribution.
+We implement many features of BitTorrent, including choking/unchoking, handshakes, TCP connections, and so on.
+In our video demo, we try our best to demonstrate these functions <3

 ### Starting the Peer Process
 Our program is able to correctly read in Common.cfg and PeerInfo.cfg, storing the related variables to their respective positions.